Woodcraft League of America: History

 Seton established a program he called "Brownies" in 1921 for girls and boys ages 6–11, based on his earlier book, Woodland Tales.

 The organization consisted of the Big Lodge for Boys (12–18 years of age), the Big Lodge for Girls (12–18 years of age), as well as the Woodcraft Club and Sun Lodge for Male and Female Adults.
 The Red Lodge or Medicine Lodge also existed for a time, it was for men over the age of 21 interested in a more spiritual approach to Woodcraft.

 There were many local Woodcraft groups in the United States in the early part of the 20th century.
 Camps following the Woodcraft Program in the United States and Canada were also founded by friends and students of Seton.

 The Woodcraft League influenced the formation of Lone Scouts inspired in 1912 by John Hargrave.

 In the United Kingdom, the Woodcraft League influenced the Order of Woodcraft Chivalry formed in 1916, the Kindred of the Kibbo Kift formed in 1920 and Woodcraft Folk formed in 1925 and Camp Fire Girls (UK).

+When Seton died in 1946, Ellsworth Jaeger, an author and curator of the Buffalo Museum of Science, and a founding member of The Woodcraft League of America, wrote a letter to Seton's wife suggesting how to keep the Woodcraft League going.
+Seton's family was not interested in doing so and the League dissolved.
+Seventy-five years later, in 2021, Ellsworth Jaeger's great-great-nephew Bob Yeager of western Pennsylvania started a new Woodcraft League of America.
+Programs include Little Sprouts (4–6 years of age), Forest Explorers (7–9 years of age), Junior Woodsmen (10–11 years of age), Young Entrepreneurs (11–18 Years of Age), Apprentice Campers (12+ years of age), Journeyman Campers (14+ years of age), Journeyman Woodsmen (16+ years of age), and Master Woodsman (18+ years of age).